Lee Michaels (album)

 Lee Michaels is the third album by Lee Michaels and was released in 1969.
 It reached #53 on the Billboard Top LPs chart.
 The album was recorded live in studio with only Michaels playing the organ and bass pedals and Barry "Frosty" Smith on drums.
 The first side (tracks 1-5) consists of a medley of songs.
 The song "My Friends" was originally featured on his first album, Carnival of Life and was re-released on this album.

-The album featured the single "Heighty Hi" which reached #106 on the Billboard single's chart.
+The album featured the single "Heighty Hi" which reached #106 on the Billboard singles chart.

 Track listing

 All songs written by Lee Michaels except where noted.